xmgbautista/xmgbautista.github.io/_pages/contact.md

 ## Contact

 <p style='text-align: justify;'>
-Please feel free to connect by email or through LinkedIn using the links in my profile.
+Feel free to connect with me by email or through LinkedIn using the links in my profile.
 To schedule a virtual meeting with me, please select a slot in the calendar below.
 Each slot is 30 minutes and must be booked at least 6 hours and up to 90 days in advance.
+If the calendar does notload, click <a style='color: black;' href='https://calendly.com/xmgbautista/individual_meeting'>here</a>.
 </p>

 <!-- Calendly inline widget begin -->